enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 - [Certificate Handbook](https://www.tensorflow.org/extras/cert/TF_Certificate_Candidate_Handbook.pdf) ⭐

-To consult all the relevant information regarding the exam, we can resort to the official page of the Certification.
+To consult all the relevant information regarding the exam, you can resort to the official page of the Certification.

 - [TensorFlow Certificate Home](https://www.tensorflow.org/certificate)